OPIOID DEPENDENCE PIVOTAL STUDY

 After randomization, there was a 4-week period for treatment engagement during which opioid use, if it occurred, was allowed.
 This period was not included in the analysis.
 Subjects provided additional self-report of opioid use.

-- Complete abstinence or opioid-free was defined as a negative urine drug test for opioids and no self-reported opioid use
+- Confirmed abstinence was defined as a negative UDT for opioids and no self-reported drug use

-- Weeks 1-4 were omitted from this endpoint to allow for stabilization of abstinence
+- Weeks 1-4 were omitted from the endpoint to allow for stabilization of abstinence

 |Age in years||29.4 (±4.8)||29.7 (±3.6)|